 Allred said she has no plans to sue the NFL, but she wants the league to change its procedures for investigating claims of domestic violence.

-So Gloria Allred has a news conference about a woman who didn't show up.
+So Gloria Allred has a news conference about a woman who didn't show up and is all fit to be tied now, demanding that Goodell resign.

-Let's go to the audio sound rights.
+Let's go to the audio sound rides.

 If you'll just stop and think about it, you'll know I'm right when I tell you that everything is politics to the left.